AElfProject/AElf/docs-sphinx/reference/acs/acs3.md

 Interfaces referencing organization in ACS3:

-* ChangeOrganizationThreshold -  used to modify the organization release threshold.
+* ``ChangeOrganizationThreshold``  used to modify the organization release threshold.
-* ChangeOrganizationProposerWhiteList - used to restrict which addresses can create proposals.
+* ``ChangeOrganizationProposerWhiteList`` used to restrict which addresses can create proposals.
-* CreateProposalBySystemContract - used to create a proposal, which is only available to system contracts (built-in contracts)
+* ``CreateProposalBySystemContract`` used to create a proposal, which is only available to system contracts (built-in contracts)

 The type of APIs mentioned above is action, there are some APIs with type View used to query:

-* GetProposal - used to get the proposal detailed information.
+* ``GetProposal`` used to get the proposal detailed information.
-* ValidateOrganizationExist - used to check if the organization exists in a contract.
+* ``ValidateOrganizationExist`` used to check if the organization exists in a contract.
-* ValidateProposerInWhiteList - used to check if the address is in the whitelist of an organization.
+* ``ValidateProposerInWhiteList`` used to check if the address is in the whitelist of an organization.

 ## Implementation